First, What is a UX Designer?

-Research discovered that businesses that focus on usability and design perform better than competitors.
-For example, think about an app that you loved so much that you shared with a friend and ask them to join as well.
+The research discovered that businesses that focus on usability and design perform better than competitors.
+For example, think about an app you loved so much that you shared it with a friend and ask them to join.

 That means that the user has a good user experience with the whole design concept of the product.
-It means both sides benefit from the interaction—the company who created the product and the user who enjoys the product.
+So, both sides benefit from the interaction—the company that created the product and the user who enjoys the product.
 But, many businesses don’t yet understand the role of UX design in improving a product or business.
-So now, you know why UX design is important for companies.
+So now you know why UX design is vital for companies.